All Episodes

 That's nothing.

-When you figure that some of that's going to be target practice, uh firing range duty, this kind of thing.
+When you figure that some of that's going to be target practice, firing range duty, this kind of thing.

-So the effort is underway to make it look like it isn't that big a deal, and that it's actually somewhat common.
+So the effort is underway to make it look like it isn't that big a deal and that it's actually somewhat common.

-But when you add to that that it's creating a shortage of ammo, then people start getting concerned.
+But when you add to that, that it's creating a shortage of ammo, then people start getting concerned.

-And in this current climate, with this particular administration, see context again.
+And in this current climate with this particular administration, see, context again, nothing is simply an isolated incident.

 People are not that dumb.

-They want to control life in general, people's lives specifically, health care and so you add to that, they're buying up a bunch of ammo.
+And so you add to that, they're buying up a bunch of ammo.

-You add to that a bunch of progressives are trying to get gun bans passed, like Diane Feinstein and that the assault weapons ban, of course, that went up in smoked, no pun intended in the Senate.
+You add to that, a bunch of progressives are trying to get gun bans passed, like Dianne Feinstein and that the assault weapons ban.

-Uh and and that that may have died for a long time.
+And that may have died for a long time.

 Which, of course, then kind of cuts against their theory that guns kill people.

-So people are quite worried about this.
+So, people are quite worried about this.

 And further in context, after buying up all of the ammo or a lot of it, now they want to fly drones over the country where you can't fire back at the drone.

-So people are worried.
+So, people are worried.

 Bottom line, people are very concerned about this.

-And they're n when the analysts come out and say, don't sweat it.
+And when the analysts come out and say, don't sweat it, it really isn't that much ammo.

 I don't remember specifically, but the analysts I've seen is it's not that much.